March 7, 2017 | Places

-Boston Historic Sites
+Historic Sites North of Boston

 If you live in the Boston, Massachusetts area or are visiting, you’re in for a history treat.
 Just north of the city is Essex County, which is home to some of the most historical places in the country.
 Take a day to explore some of the great places around Boston, and you won’t be disappointed by what you find!